Posted on May 29, 2019 by zeljkos

-- Instead of relying on anecdotal stories we hear on meetups or Internet forums, we can estimate how prospective a lead is based on data from that country.
+- Instead of relying on anecdotal stories we hear at meetups or on Internet forums, we can estimate how prospective a lead is based on data from that country.

-- Our support is putting more effort into answering questions from free users from high-converting countries.
+- Our support is putting more effort into answering questions from free users in high-converting countries.